 - Compressed string dictionaries.
 Each RDF statement has three components: a subject (S), an object (O), and a predicate (P, also called a property) that denotes a relationship.
 Each one of these components is a URI string (or even a literal in the case of an object).
-Since URI strings can be very long and the same URI generally appears in many RDF statements, the components of triples are commonly mapped to an integer ID to save space, so that each triple in the dataset can be represented with three integers. - Triple indexing data structures.
-Indexes built over the set of triples should allows fast access to data for processing potentially complex SPARQL queries involving large sequences of triple selection patterns over the RDF graph [21, 28].
+Since URI strings can be very long and the same URI generally appears in many RDF statements, the components of triples are commonly mapped to integer IDs to save space, so that each triple in the dataset can be represented with three integers. - Triple indexing data structures.
+Indexes built over the set of triples should allow fast access to data for processing complex SPARQL queries involving large sequences of triple selection patterns over RDF graphs [2], [3]. - Query-planning algorithms.
+An effective query-planning algorithm has to find a suitable order to the set of atomic selection patterns that are needed to solve a SPARQL query, in order to speed up its execution and optimize expensive join operations [4], [5], [6]. - Inference.
+RDF triples are used to infer new relationships in order to improve the quality of the data and discover possible inconsistencies [7], [8].